info314/website/docs/assignments/lab1.md

 Confirm that you have created a DigitalOcean account, and that on the top right of the website it says you have $100.00 of credits.
 This will allow you to create virtual machine “Droplets” on DigitalOcean without incurring any direct cost.

-In addition to the email we sent on Sunday, instructions to complete this task can be found in [here](/resources/digital-ocean.md).
+Instructions to complete this task can be found [here](/resources/digital-ocean/).

 ## Windows